 7. Has a client ever filed a formal complaint on this agent?

 There is no harm in asking the agent point-blank.
-He knows, and you should know, that there are ways of learning the truth anyway.
+He or she knows, and you should know, that there are ways of learning the truth anyway.
 The National Association of Realtors is one source.
 The Better Business Bureau is another.
 State and local boards are also possibilities.
 You can always double-check whatever he tells you with any of these organizations, but he’ll likely be upfront if you ask.
 You may also consider asking his broker whether any customer complaints have come to his or her attention.
 They, too, understand the checks and balances out there, and will want to make sure you’re in good hands because it’s their reputation that could be at stake.

 8. Buyers vs. Sellers: have you ever represented both on the same transaction?